gnowland/eslint-plugin-react-hooks-unreliable-deps/README.md

 We suggest to use this option **very sparingly, if at all**.
 Generally saying, we recommend most custom Hooks to not use the dependencies argument, and instead provide a higher-level API that is more focused around a specific use case.

-## Valid and Invalid Examples
+## Explanation

-Please refer to the [Rules of Hooks](https://reactjs.org/docs/hooks-rules.html) documentation and the [Hooks FAQ](https://reactjs.org/docs/hooks-faq.html#what-exactly-do-the-lint-rules-enforce) to learn more about this rule.
+Please refer to this wonderful treatise [Object & Array Dependencies in the React useEffect Hook](https://www.benmvp.com/blog/object-array-dependencies-react-useEffect-hook/) to learn more about the impetus behind this rule.

 ## License

-MIT
+This project was forked from [facebook/react/.../eslint-plugin-react-hooks](https://github.com/facebook/react/tree/main/packages/eslint-plugin-react-hooks) and is inherently licensed under MIT.